ballerina-attic/module-scim2/scim2/Package.md

  Allows connecting REST APIs that implement SCIM2 specification.

  SCIM2 Connector provides a Ballerina API to access the Rest API of any service that has implemented SCIM2 specification.
- This Connector provides user management by allowing to  create, delete and update users and groups, add and remove users to and from groups and check whether an user belongs to a specific group.
+ This Connector provides user management by allowing to create, delete, read, update users and groups and manage user's groups.

  ## Compatibility
  | Ballerina Language Version| SCIM API Version                                          |